 Was ist game?
-Verwendung auf Englisch
+Aussprache und Verwendung im Englischen

 Definition und Aussprache von game